-An Experience of a Lifetime in Just a Few Weeks
+An Experience of a Lifetime in Just a Week

-The Washington Center offers a range of Seminars aimed at providing participants with unparalleled behind-the-scenes access, discussions with Washington, D.C.'s political and media elite and an in-depth understanding of the biggest issues facing our nation and the world.
-Our Seminars typically last one to two weeks and are particularly useful for those with a specific career interest or are unable to commit to a full internship semester.
+The Washington Center offers a range of seminars aimed at providing participants with unparalleled behind-the-scenes access, discussions with Washington, D.C.'s political and media elite and an in-depth understanding of the biggest issues facing our nation and the world.
+Our seminars typically last one week and are particularly useful for those with a specific career interest or are unable to commit to a full internship semester.

 We realize the importance of faculty members who are passionate about these programs and value their partnership in encouraging students to participate.